-- If information allows, the preference is to identify emission factors that best reflect PSO circumstances for example, an organization's particular source of electricity or fuel.
-Over time the government will seek to develop and apply B.C.-specific emission factors in order to improve the accuracy of public sector GHG tracking. - 2) Where B.C.-specific information is not available, standardized emission factors from national and international data sources will be used.
-In particular, factors will be taken from Canada's National GHG Inventory Report (NIR),3 and other recognized sources (see Section 1.3).
+- If information allows, the preference is to identify emission factors that best reflect individual circumstances, for example, an organization's particular source of electricity or fuel.
+Over time the government will seek to develop and apply B.C.-specific emission factors to improve the accuracy of GHG tracking. - 2) Where B.C.-specific information is not available, standardized emission factors from national and international data sources will be used.
+In particular, factors will be taken from Canada's National GHG Inventory Report (NIR), and other recognized sources (see Section Global Warming Potentials and Emissions Calculations 1.3). - 3) A key principle is to facilitate emissions tracking and ensure that measurement and reporting requirements are not overly burdensome or costly.
+Therefore, in certain cases (such as where an emissions source is too small to justify additional data gathering by an organization) the government will provide simplified methods for estimating emissions.